-Tiger Woods Likely to Miss Cut After Shooting 72 on Day 2 of US Open 2018
+Tiger Woods Misses Cut After Shooting 72 on Day 2 of US Open 2018

-Despite an improved performance in the second round at the 2018 U.S. Open, Tiger Woods will likely miss the cut with a 36-hole score of 10-over par after shooting a 72 on Friday.
+Despite an improved performance in the second round at the 2018 U.S. Open, Tiger Woods missed the cut with a 36-hole score of 10 over par after shooting a 72 on Friday.

 Early morning rain at Shinnecock Hills in New York did help slow down the fast greens, though Woods still struggled to find consistency going through the course.